letsencrypt/acme-spec/draft-barnes-acme.md

 ## Key Authorization

 The key authorization process establishes the authorization of an account key pair to manage certificates for a given identifier.
 This process must assure the server of two things: First, that the client controls the private key of the key pair, and second, that the client holds the identifier in question.
-This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers), or to associate multiple key pairs with an identifier (e.g., for load balancing).
+This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers), or to associate multiple key pairs with an identifier (e.g., to allow multiple entities to manage certificates).

 As illustrated by the figure in the overview section above, the authorization process proceeds in two phases.
 The client first requests a new authorization, and then the server issues challenges that the client responds to.